 Martha’s Rule backed by UK Government: what this means for patients and families

 In 2021, Martha Mills fell off her bike and suffered a laceration to her pancreas.
 She was admitted to King’s College Hospital, a specialist centre for children with pancreatic injuries.
-Her condition was not deemed life-threatening, however, when her condition deteriorated, her parents raised concerns, which were repeatedly brushed off by doctors.
+Her condition was not deemed life-threatening, however, when her condition deteriorated, her parents raised concerns, which doctors repeatedly brushed off.
 Martha died from sepsis days later.

 Martha’s mother, Merope Mills, has campaigned ever since for the NHS to bring in Martha’s Rule; an initiative that gives patients and their families more power to seek a second opinion when they feel they aren’t being heard by their current doctor.